microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -GPU : run model on default GPU
 -GPUHighPerformance : run model on GPU with highest performance -GPUMinPower : run model on GPU with the least power -GPUAdapterName <adapter name substring>: run model on GPU specified by its name.
-NOTE: Please only use this flag on DXCore supported machines.
+NOTE: Please only use this flag when building and running on DXCore supported machines of at least SDK build 18922.
 -CreateDeviceOnClient : create the D3D device on the client and pass it to WinML to create session -CreateDeviceInWinML : create the device inside WinML -CPUBoundInput : bind the input to the CPU